5 Keys to a Successful Gratitude Practice

 Intentional breathing and reflection on things you are grateful for.

 Breathing first, always.
+If you’re having trouble focusing amid your busy day, take a breath.
 Then, go big to small reflecting on things you are grateful for.
 Big things, like family and the opportunity to work with good people, might get you going.
 Then go smaller, like your first cup of coffee in the morning or the light coming in through the window nourish the plants on the sill.

 Recall a time someone was grateful for you.